HOPE'S RISING STAR

 "There are more than enough people telling us how horrific and terrible and bad everything is," Solnit told the New York Times, "and I don’t really need to join that project.
 There’s a whole other project of trying to counterbalance that — sometimes we do win and this is how it worked in the past.’’

-Though Solnit does not write about politics, her sympathies are clear.
+Though Solnit more often focuses on culture than politics, her sympathies are clear.
 Her 2008 essay "Men Explain Things to Me" inspired the buzzword "mansplaining," the tendency of men -- "some men," she says with characteristic fairness -- to play the expert in conversations with women.
 However, Solnit seeks to bridge the American divide and is especially critical of perfectionists who refuse to acknowledge small victories.
 "Perfection is a stick with which to beat the possible," she writes.
 "Perfectionists can find fault with anything and no one has higher standards in this regard than leftists. . .
 This is Earth.
 It will never be heaven."

 Solnit finds hope not just in movements but in people, particulary when the worst happens.
 In A Paradise Built In Hell, she studied "the extraordinary communities that arise in disaster."
 The 1906 San Francisco earthquake.
 9/11.
 Hurricane Katrina. . .
 In calamity after calamity, she sees ordinary people doing extraordinary things.
 People opening soup kitchens in the rubble.
 People calmly evacuating the Twin Towers.
 People in small boats rescuing those stranded on rooftops in New Orleans.
 Disaster, as she noted when her own city shook, "is sometimes a door back into paradise, the paradise at least in which we are who we hope to be, do the work we desire, and are each our sister's and brother's keeper."